code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-consumer-producer-example.md

 }
 ```

 The creation of the `JmsTemplate` and `Sender` is handled in the `SenderConfig` class.
-This class is annoted with `@Configuration` which indicates that the class can be used by the Spring IoC container as a source of bean definitions.
+This class is annotated with `@Configuration` which indicates that the class can be used by the Spring IoC container as a source of bean definitions.

-In order to be able to use the Spring JMS template we need to provide a reference to a `ConnectionFactory` which is used to [create connections with the JMS provider](http://docs.oracle.com/javaee/6/tutorial/doc/bnceh.html){:target="_blank"}.
-In addition it encapsulates various configuration parameters, many of which are vendor specific.
-In the case of ActiveMQ we use the `ActiveMQConnectionFactory`.
+In order to be able to use the Spring JMS template, we need to provide a reference to a `ConnectionFactory` which is used to [create connections with the JMS provider](http://docs.oracle.com/javaee/6/tutorial/doc/bnceh.html){:target="_blank"}.
+In addition, it encapsulates various configuration parameters, many of which are vendor specific.
+In the case of ActiveMQ, we use the `ActiveMQConnectionFactory`.

 On the `ActiveMQConnectionFactory` we set the broker URL which is fetched from the <var>application.yml</var> properties file using the `@Value` annotation.